ShreyaaJain/Freddie_Mac_Challenge/README.md

 ### Part2 has Prediction and Classification alogorithms to predict an interest rate of a mortgage, and to classify a whether a loan is delinquent or not
 ### Instruction to pull and Run the Image:

-- To get the images in the local execute:
+- To get the images in the local execute
    - docker pull sumedh11/midtermads4:latest
 -Image can be run in three different ways.
-  -- To run part1 alone execute following command by entering username and password,image will login into Freddiemac website,using the cookies and scrape the data
+  - To run part1 alone execute following command by entering username and password,image will login into Freddiemac website,using the cookies and scrape the data
   - docker run sumedh11/midtermads4:latest username password

   - To run part2 alone execute following command by entering username,password and Quarter Name for which interest rate has to be predicted